snaphydroponics/user-guide.snaphydroponics.info/_en/grow-box.md

 folded part of the adjacent side.

-{% include figure.html ifgure="plastic-liner-with-corner-taped" %}
+{% include figure.html figure="plastic-liner-with-corner-taped" %}

 Repeat for the rest of the corners.